 Gisèle Grima is a pianist, accompanist and music educator from Malta who merits her status as one of the leading Maltese musicians of her generation.
 Her solo and chamber recitals have taken her to several international concert halls around Malta, Sicily, Finland, Iceland, Germany, South-West France, Syria, and in major cities around the UK.
 Known for her warmth and musical sensitivity, Gisèle has been lauded as “a performer who approaches all the works she performs with intelligent insight, each note and each phrase having been carefully thought out” (The Sunday Times, Malta).
 A local and international ambassador of music and education, Gisèle is also a sought-after accompanist and reputable tutor.

 Gisèle is often invited to perform in arts festivals and has appeared as pianist in the Three Palaces Festival, International Spring Orchestra Festival, Malta Arts Festival, Victoria International Arts Festival in Gozo, ECUME 2009 (Damascus) and Music at Castelfranc (France).
 In May 2010 she made her début as a concerto artist with the Malta Philharmonic Orchestra performing Ravel’s Piano Concerto in G major under the baton of Michael Laus.
 Gisèle has also been invited to perform for distinguished audiences and has on a number of occasions has appeared as a soloist at San Anton Palace, Attard.
 Since 2013, Gisèle has regularly collaborated with pianist Erika Gialanze` in a piano duo partnership.
 Recent collaborations also include those with violinist Nemanja Ljubinkovic, pianist Ardita Statovci & conductor Pavel Snajdr.
-In chamber music, she has been a member of Ars Vitae Ensemble and has recently joined the Argotti Ensemble.
-A firm believer in supporting local contemporary music, Gisèle has premiered works by Maltese composers including Alexander Vella Gregory, Mariella Cassar Cordina, Albert Garzia, Reuben Pace, Albert Pace and Veronique Vella.
+In chamber music, she has also performed as part of Ars Vitae Ensemble and Argotti Ensemble.
+A firm believer in supporting local contemporary music, Gisèle has premiered works by Maltese composers including those by Alexander Vella Gregory, Mariella Cassar Cordina, Albert Garzia, Reuben Pace, Albert Pace and Veronique Vella.